afalchetti/anonymous-aggregation/README.md

 A simple way to agree on the date for a meeting, considering everyone's schedule and making sure to leak the minimum amount of information of each participant as possible.

-Copyright (C) 2017 Angelo Falchetti
+Copyright (C) 2017 Angelo Falchetti.
 All rights reserved.

 ## Usage